Child Psychiatry Treatment at Jagruti Raha

 - Social skills training

-- Occupational therapy for sensory and motor problems
+- Occupational therapy for sensory and motor issues

 Role of the Family in Child Psychiatry Treatment

-- Joint therapy sessions to tackle issues affecting relations
+- Couple therapy sessions to address issues that impact relationships.

 - Low self-esteem and loss of confidence